 Ceramic nonstick pans are quickly becoming the ideal surface for cooking when you need something nonstick.
 They are easy to clean, dishwasher safe and best of all, there is no reason to worry about scratching the Teflon coating off (because there is no Teflon coating).

-This ceramic pan allows you to use less cooking oil, cooking spray, or any other type of nonstick ingredient, resulting in a healthier meal.
+This ceramic pan lets you use less cooking oil, cooking spray, or any other type of nonstick ingredient, resulting in a healthier meal.
 It is extraordinarily durable and can be used in the oven as well as your stovetop.

 No harmful chemicals